 In The Times Higher Education Student Experience Survey 2017, RGU was ranked as a top 10 UK university for its high quality staff/lectures.

-If you are interested in studying law there are a number of degree and masters Law courses available to you.
+If you are interested in studying law, Aberdeen's Robert Gordon University in Scotland provides a number of degree and masters Law courses.

 A degree in law is a passport to a professional career as a practising solicitor, as well as legal work in the civil service, the financial sector, consultancy, large corporates, smaller companies, social enterprises and elsewhere.
 The Guardian has ranked our Law School within the Top 10 Law Schools in the UK (2017).